 Phil describes the biggest benefit of Lucidchart for his organization, stating:

 “The collective benefit is we can create more diagrams.
 We can create higher quality diagrams, and we can create them faster.
 The more we can produce, the more detailed technical information the customer has presented to them and stored for the future.
 The documentation we provide can include triple the amount of diagrams now.”

 According to Dan, without these Lucidchart visuals, he couldn’t build customer’s trust as quickly, especially virtually.
 Providing these professional diagrams puts customers at ease, helping them to gain confidence in Okta as they clearly identify the value their solutions provide.

 That’s why, if you ask Dan what he uses Lucidchart for, he’ll tell you the better question is what doesn’t he use it for.
-The team at Okta grants customers confidence, one diagram at a time.
+The team at Okta simplifies the complex to grant customers confidence, one diagram at a time.